qlik-product-success/Qlik-Service-Control/README.md

 The module provides a set of commands for viewing, (re)starting and stopping services on local or remote servers.
 See the linked sub-pages for more details on each command.

+> Current release requires PowerShell 5.
+Use `$PSVersionTable.PSVersion.Major` in PowerShell terminal to check version.

 ### Any product

 * [Show-QlikServices](./docs/Show-QlikServices.md)